kaiewiggins/kaiewiggins.github.io/_posts/2022-09-12-School-Visits-Public-Speaking-and-Teaching.md

 Please enquire regarding dates, fees, and any other pertinent logistics with as much notice as possible.

 Fees are generally *[in line with local standards](https://www.cwillbc.org/tips.htm)*, but may be subject to adjustment based on the specific event.
 Nonprofits should enquire about discounts or alternate arrangements if budget is a barrier.
 Assistance with grant and funding applications may be available.
+As a member of The Writer's Union of Canada, you can seek funding under their programs to work with me, including the Ontario Writers-In-The-Schools and the National Public Readings programs.

 Home base is Abbotsford, BC.
 The nearest airports are Abbotsford (YXX) or Vancouver (YVR).
 Bookings in Metro Vancouver and/or the Fraser Valley will not incur travel/transit surcharges (happy to drive for day-trips!)
 Zoom/remote presentations are available.